FAQ

 How do I know if this is the right fit for me?

-I suggest coming in once and seeing how you feel.
-There is never any pressure to come back.
-I don't take it personally if it's not the right match.
+I suggest coming in for a session to see how you feel.
+There’s never any pressure to return, and I won’t take it personally if it doesn’t feel like the right match.

 What do I have to do?

-To start - just show up.
-Meeting a stranger and sharing your life story with them can be intimidating.
-I get it.
-My job is to make you feel comfortable, knowing you are in a safe and confidential space.
-I am genuinely honored to have the opportunity to walk with you on this journey.
+To start—just show up.
+I understand that meeting with a stranger and sharing your life story can be intimidating.
+My job is to make you feel comfortable, ensuring you’re in a safe and confidential space.
+I’m genuinely honored to walk with you on this journey.

-Therapy is an active process that requires your collaboration as we work toward meeting your goals.
-So please remain open and honest about your experiences.
-Recovery is a process that takes time.
-I ask that you trust the process; over time, you will notice that you are healing and growing.
+Therapy is an active process that requires collaboration as we work toward your goals.
+Please remain open and honest about your experiences.
+Recovery is a journey that takes time, so I encourage you to trust the process.
+Over time, you’ll begin to notice your healing and growth.

 How often will we meet?